boltlabs-inc/lnd/zklnd_tutorial/zklnd_tutorial.md

 #### Starting zklnd (Alice’s node)

 Now, let’s set up the two `zklnd` nodes.
-To keep things as clean and separate as possible, open up a new terminal window, ensure you have `$GOPATH` set and `$GOPATH/bin` in your `PATH`, and create a new directory called `dev` that will represent our development space.
+To keep things as clean and separate as possible, open up a new terminal window, and create a new directory called `dev` that will represent our development space.
 We will create separate folders to store the state for alice and bob, and run all of our `zklnd` nodes on different `localhost` ports instead of using [Docker](/guides/docker/) to make our networking a bit easier.

     # Create our development space
     mkdir dev